javascriptdata/danfojs-doc/contributing-guide.md

 }
 ```

 **Writing tests**

-We strongly encourages contributors to write tests for their code.
-Like many packages, danfojs uses mocha
+We strongly encourage contributors to write tests for their code.
+Like many packages, danfojs uses mocha.

 All tests should go into the tests subdirectory and placed in the corresponding module.
 The tests folder contains some current examples of tests, and we suggest looking to these for inspiration.